 Below you'll see Wisconsin's highest quality schools for Radio, Television & Digital Communication degree programs for the tuition.
 In 2018 64 Radio, Television & Digital Communication undergraduate students graduated with bachelor degrees from universities and colleges in Wisconsin.
 These graduates will make an average income of $33,333, starting out.
 Typically, the mid-career salary would increase to $56,093.

 The methodology pertaining to these rankings takes both caliber and cost of the education into consideration.

 University of Wisconsin - Oshkosh is among your top options if you're planning on studying Radio, Television & Digital Communication.
 The location in a big city is great for scholars trying to find adequate chances for social networking, experience, and exploration.

 Marquette University is a wonderful option for individuals interested in a Radio, Television & Digital Communication major.
-Soon after graduating, digital communication students typically earn an average of $34,992 in their early careers.
+Digital communication students from Marquette University receive an earnings boost of around 4.4% above the typical income of digital communication graduates.
 Situated in Milwaukee, Wisconsin, this university is optimum for individuals who prosper in an urban setting.

 Study hard for the SAT; the average score of applicants to Marquette is 1,155.
 Sports enthusiasts will like cheering on the university's top-ranked women's volleyball team as they perform at home and on the road.
 Videos from Marquette could be a good way to explore university.